 If you want to learn more and develop your communication and coaching skills to the next level, you need to join the Way Finders Academy.

 This a FREE membership space designed specifically for anyone working in employment services.
 When you become a member of the Academy, you have access to world-class soft skills training created for employment consultants, career counsellors and case managers.
-The Academy includes a dedicated training areas, resource library and community forums where you can ask questions and answers to some of your biggest clients challenges.
+The Academy is also where you become a certified Bounce Job Coach.

 Want to know more?